-- 1. Students must complete all dosage calculation exams and all modules assigned within the SafeMedicate or Kaplan program for each program level (NSG 212, NSG 323, NSG 333 and NSG 355).
+- 1. Students must complete all dosage calculation exams and all modules assigned within the SafeMedicate program for each program level (NSG 212 and NSG 323).
 Students must pass the medication assessment exams associated with the program level (NSG 212, NSG 323, NSG 333, and NSG 355) before administering medications in the simulation or clinical site.
 Students must pass the medication assessment exams with 100% accuracy prior to attending simulation or clinical.
 Students must remediate with their course instructor and complete assigned remediation assignments if unsuccessful prior to retesting.
 Until a student achieves 100% accuracy on the medication dosage test the student will pay \$250 for each missed clinical day.
-Due to scheduling, more than one missed clinical day may result in clinical failure. - 2.
-Students must follow all policy guidelines for the agencies. - 3.
+Students must follow all policy guidelines for the agencies. - 2.
 Prior to the administration of any medication, the three checks of the 7 rights of medication administration must be followed.
-The drug, dose, route, time, patient and documentation will be verified by a faculty member or faculty designated clinical preceptor. - 4.
+The drug, dose, route, time, patient and documentation will be verified by a faculty member or faculty designated clinical preceptor. - 3.
 A faculty member or faculty designated preceptor must be present in a client's room for the administration of any medication.
-IV push medications may be given only under the direct supervision of the clinical faculty or designated RN preceptor. - 5.
-Knowledge of the drug including therapeutic range/dose, frequency, action, drug/drug interaction, drug/food interaction, and side effects should be reviewed prior to administration. - 6.
+IV push medications may be given only under the direct supervision of the clinical faculty or designated RN preceptor. - 4.
+Knowledge of the drug including therapeutic range/dose, frequency, action, drug/drug interaction, drug/food interaction, and side effects should be reviewed prior to administration. - 5.
 Students may not access an automated medication dispensing system (i.e. Pyxis, Omni-Cell) without the clinical faculty member present.
 In NSG 450, the designated RN preceptors on a clinical unit will provide supervision for student medication administration.
-Students may not access controlled substances without a faculty member or designated preceptor present. - 7.
+Students may not access controlled substances without a faculty member or designated preceptor present. - 6.
 Unsafe medication administration may be grounds for failure of a clinical course.